A Courageous Musician

-Eli’s Heart was inspired by a friendship I had decades ago with a brilliant teenage pianist born with a defective heart.
+Eli’s Heart was inspired by a friendship I had decades ago with a brilliant teenage pianist born with the congenital heart condition Tetralogy of Fallot.
 Samuel Sanders was fifteen when I first met him and heard him play.
 He was visiting a sister who lived in my hometown and he came to my house several times, and we listened to recordings of orchestral music, played piano duets (which was definitely daunting for me!), talked about books and baseball.
 His activities were restricted because of his congenital heart defect.

 About ten years later an open-heart surgery (called the “total correction” or “total repair”) was performed which patched the hole between the ventricles and widened the opening to the lungs, giving the patients a chance at a better quality – and quantity – of life.
 Over the past decades, as TOF patients have lived longer (some into their seventies and even eighties) other surgical procedures have been developed and refined, and a range of medications also exists to help treat the condition.
 It was at first considered a congenital heart defect.
 It is presently considered a congenital heart disease, a life-long struggle with a heart which can never be made “normal.”
 From my understanding, there is no one “standard” procedure for these patients.
 One comment from Dr. Asnani in our extensive correspondence stands out in my mind: